talned/extra-repos/README.md

 ## Chaotic AUR Installation

-The `chaotic-aur/install.sh` script automatically installs the Chaotic AUR repository on your system.
+The `chaotic-setup` script automatically installs the Chaotic AUR repository on your system.

 ### Steps:
 1. Clone the repository: